Economic Development – Industrial Parks

 Customers desiring to take advantage of Schedule EDR must file an application with BMU for approval prior to initiation of electric service to the new or expanded load.
 BMU will need information concerning the additional load to be served and the basis that the load will meet the minimum eligibility requirements.

 For more information, please link to the rules and eligibility requirements passed by the Bryan Board of Public Affairs: Schedule EDR

 For more information about sites in Bryan’s industrial parks, please contact

 1425 East High Street

 Bryan, OH 43506

 Link to a copy of the Bryan Industrial Park Building Guidelines and Bryan Industrial Park North Guidelines

-To receive an economic development proposal or to explore what this rate can mean for your business, contact Rob Brener, Director of Utilities, 419-633-6100.
+To receive an economic development proposal or to explore what this rate can mean for your business contact The Director of Utilities, 419-633-6100.